Reading-eScience-Centre/coverage-restapi/spec.md

 {...}
 ```

+If the server decides to

 Metadata on how to build the URL for embedding data has to be included in each resource
-that supports it, as above inside the `"api"` property.
+that supports it, for example as above inside the `"api"` property.
 If JSON-LD is used as a format, then that metadata should be included
 as above using the Hydra ontology in a non-default graph.
 The default graph should
 not be used to logically separate the actual data from the control metadata.